 PBDEs and similar flame retardants are especially concerning because they aren’t chemically bonded to the foams they protect.
 Instead, they are merely mixed in, so can easily leach out from the foam in furniture and into indoor air, house dust, food, and eventually, our bodies.
 And when the effects of PBDEs are combined with those of other toxic chemicals such as from building products or pesticides, the result is a chemical cocktail with serious effects.

 Researchers discovered that every 10-fold increase in a mom’s PBDE levels led to a drop of 3.7 IQ points in her child.
 A 3.7-point decrease in IQ might not sound like a lot, but on a population-wide level, it means more children who need early interventions and families who may face personal and economic burdens for the rest of their lives.
 The researchers also found some preliminary evidence of a link between PBDE exposures and attention deficit hyperactivity disorder (ADHD).

 The University of California, San Francisco (UCSF) offers great advice for avoiding PBDEs – a good idea even if you aren’t pregnant.
 Click here to download the UCSF Guide.

 Chemicals are one of the major things that can impact indoor air quality and your health.
-Learn about what else in your home may be impacting your indoor air and steps you can take to address the issues.
-Getting your Hayward Score is free, personal, and completely confidential.
-You'll find out where your home stands and, most importantly, be empowered to take action and make your home healthier for you and for your entire family.
-Click here to get started!
+Learn about what else in your home may be impacting your indoor air and steps you can take to address the issues by getting your Hayward Score today!

 Our clear customized report helps you understand your home and take action.